bsneider/docs-as-code/docs/git/git-hygiene.md

 - Un-approving PR after new commits
   - Re-reviewing after new commits
 - Creating a branch with the proper branch naming convention
+- Opening a PR
+- Adding reviewers to PR